viderson/gym_pipeline/README.md

 * Add input validation and a thin schema layer (e.g., `pydantic`) to harden the Flask form.
 * Consider switching serialization to `joblib` or a model registry if the project grows.
 * Expand metrics to MAE/RMSE; add cross‑validation and learning‑curve plots.
-* Containerize with a `Dockerfile` for easy deployment.
-* Replace ad‑hoc paths with `pathlib` and environment‑driven config.

 ---